programminghistorian/ph-submissions/lessons/visualizing-with-bokeh.md

 # Time-Series, Annotations, and Multiple Plots: Bombing Operations over Time

-You've had some time to get used to Bokeh's syntax, so now that we're getting into deeper concepts, let's dive right in with a full code example.
+You've had some time to get used to Bokeh's syntax, so now that we're getting into deeper concepts, let's dive right in with a full code example in a file named `my_first_timeseries.py`.

 ```python
 #my_first_timeseries.py